eBay/imhotep/README.md

                         Report file-level violations, i.e. those not on individual lines --dir-override DIR_OVERRIDE
                         Override the full path to the local repository.
+  --submit-comments-separately
+                        When reviewing a PR, rather than posting a single PR review, post separate comments
 ```

 Note: if you get a error where the plugin cannot find `imhotep.tools`, make